mosip/documentation/docs/registration-client-home-page.md

 * Logged in username
 * Center name
 * Machine name
-* Server connection status symbol(shows if the client is online or offline)
+* Server connection status symbol (shows if the client is online or offline)
-* Breadcrumbs (User Guide/Reser Password/Logout)
+* Breadcrumbs (User Guide/Reset Password/Logout)

 ![](_images/reg-client-menu.png)

 ## Operational Tasks

+### Synchronize Data
-* **Synchronize Data**: Synchronize data is the data required to make the registration client functional.
+Synchronize data is the data required to make the registration client functional.
 Full sync is performed initially during the launch of the registration client for the first time.
 Post this, the registration client syncs only the changes from sever and this is called as the delta sync.
 Synchronize data is automated and can be triggered manually.
 This happens automatically while launching the registration client and is also manually initiated by the operator.

    1. **Configuration sync**: Sync of properties which drives in deciding the registration client UI functionality.
-For example: Invalid login attempts, idle timeout, thresholds, etc
+For example: Invalid login attempts, idle timeout, thresholds, etc.
-   1. **Masterdata sync** : As a part of this sync, supporting information like Dynamic fields data, templates, locations, screen authorization, block listed words, etc are pulled in.
+   1. **Masterdata sync** : As a part of this sync, supporting information like Dynamic fields data, templates, locations, screen authorization, blocklisted words, etc. are pulled in.
-   1. **UserDetails sync**: userID, user roles along witrh their status is synced.
+   1. **UserDetails sync**: userID, user roles along with their status is synced.
 Only the user details belonging to machine mapped center will be synced.
-   1. **Certificate sync**: Certificates used to validate the server signatures, device CA certificates, public key(specific to a center and machine, also called as policy key) used to encrypt the registartion packet will be synced.
+   1. **Certificate sync**: Certificates used to validate the server signatures, device CA certificates, public key (specific to a center and machine, also called as policy key) used to encrypt the registration packet will be synced.
    1. **Packet sync**:
          * All the approved/rejected Registration IDs(RIDs) will be synced to the server.
          * All the synced RID packets will be uploaded to the server.
          * All the uploaded packet status will be synced from server.

+### Download Pre-Registration Data
-* **Download Pre-Registration Data**: An operator can download the pre-registration data of a machine mapped center while being online and store it locally in the registration machine for offline use.
+An operator can download the pre-registration data of a machine mapped center while being online and store it locally in the registration machine for offline use.
 Now, when the system is offline and the pre-registration data is already downloaded, the operator can enter the pre-registration ID to auto-populate the registration form.
 Provided the machine is online, any pre-registration application can be downloaded irrespective of the center booked by the resident.

-  **Note**- Date Range of pre-registration data to be downloaded and storage location of pre-registration data in the registration machine is configurable.
+  *Note*- Date Range of pre-registration data to be downloaded and storage location of pre-registration data in the registration machine is configurable.
 Also, this is synced as a part of configuration sync.

+### Update Operator Biometrics
-* **Update Operator Biometrics**:  Using this option, the operator can onboard themselves anytime.
+Using this option, the operator can onboard themselves anytime.
 For more details, refer to [operator onboarding](operator_onboarding.md)

 ![](_images/reg-client-biometric-page.png)

+### Application Upload
- * **Application Upload**: Application upload refers to upload of supervisor reviewed registration packets(approved and rejected).
+Application upload refers to upload of supervisor reviewed registration packets (approved and rejected).
 From this page, the operator can export the packets to any location on their machine on clicking **Save to Device** button.
       - Upload of registration packet from this page internally performs two operations in sequence:
           * Sync registration metadata to server
           * On successful sync of metadata, actual registration packets are uploaded to the server.

-   **Client Status** : This column displays the status of a registration packet based on the above mentioned operation.
+   **Client Status**: This column displays the status of a registration packet based on the above mentioned operation.

        * APPROVED
        * REJECTED
        * SYNCED
        * EXPORTED

-   **Server Status** :
+   **Server Status**:

      On success,